EnerSys (ENS)

 Supplying batteries that power equipment as big as mining rigs, EnerSys (NYSE:ENS) manufactures various kinds of batteries for a range of industries.

-- Projected sales growth of 1.6% for the next 12 months suggests sluggish demand
+• Estimated sales growth of 1.9% for the next 12 months is soft and implies weaker demand

-- On the plus side, its additional sales over the last five years increased its profitability as the 21.4% annual growth in its earnings per share outpaced its revenue
+• On the bright side, its performance over the past five years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 19.3% outpaced its revenue gains

 Why There Are Better Opportunities Than EnerSys

-EnerSys’s stock price of $145.79 implies a valuation ratio of 13.2x forward P/E. EnerSys’s valuation may seem like a bargain, especially when stacked up against other industrials companies.
-We remind you that you often get what you pay for, though.
+EnerSys’s stock price of $169.79 implies a valuation ratio of 16.7x forward P/E. Yes, this valuation multiple is lower than that of other industrials peers, but we’ll remind you that you often get what you pay for.

 Our advice is to pay up for elite businesses whose advantages are tailwinds to earnings growth.
 Don’t get sucked into lower-quality businesses just because they seem like bargains.
 These mediocre businesses often never achieve a higher multiple as hoped, a phenomenon known as a “value trap”.

-- Sales Volumes rose 3% year on year (-3% in the same quarter last year)
+• Sales Volumes fell 4% year on year (2% in the same quarter last year)

 Company Overview